armstmol01/CSE455Project/README.md

 - `npm run android`
 - `npm run ios` requires an iOS device or macOS for access to an iOS simulator
 - `npm run web`
-- may have to run the command `npx expo install react-native-web@~0.18.10 react-dom@18.2.0 @expo/webpack-config@^18.0.1` to support web